-Budapest, Hungary – On Tuesday, Hungary’s Supreme court acquitted journalist Petra Lazslo over a highly mediatized incident that occurred three years ago at the Hungarian-Serbian border.
+Budapest, Hungary – On Tuesday, Hungary’s Supreme court acquitted journalist and camerawoman Petra Lazslo over a highly mediatized incident that occurred three years ago at the height of the migrant crisis at the Hungarian-Serbian border.

 The Guardian reports that “the Syrian father who she tripped and his son obtained asylum in Spain”.
 A former coach for al-Fotuwa, a first-division football team in Syria’s eastern city of Deir Ezzor, the man finally “landed a job with a football coaching school and his son ran with Cristiano Ronaldo onto the pitch in Madrid before a match”.